entomb/dragonchan/README.md

    - Code Cleanup and new sprites
    - Changes to death knight damage output
    - Changes to warlock summon system
-   - Adding element mechanics
+   - Adding 'element' mechanics
-   - Boss minimum HP is not set to 16.000
+   - Boss minimum HP is now set to 16.000

 __v1.5- 24-04-2013__
    - New Classes: 'Death Knight' and 'Warlock'